mdda/mdda.github.io/_posts/AI/2016-12-27-framework-rosetta-stone.md

 ### [```MXNet```](https://github.com/dmlc/mxnet)

-The following is from [an MxNet blog posting](http://mxnet.io/tutorials/python/mnist.html) - there's [a large model zoo](https://github.com/dmlc/mxnet/tree/master/example) too, but those examples have lots of common helper code factored out:
+The following is from [an MXNet blog posting](http://mxnet.io/tutorials/python/mnist.html) - there's [a large model zoo](https://github.com/dmlc/mxnet/tree/master/example) too, but those examples have lots of common helper code factored out, whereas the blog does it straight-forwardly :

 {% highlight python %}
 # Get the data